ogamel/adaptive_genome/research_notes.md

 - ft_start - seems irrelevant.
 Holding all else constant and varying it changes almost nothing.
 - Sanity check: `dfx = aggregate_over_additive_field(df3, 'kmer')`, passes. combinations with same frame + pos on the same strand have same score mean.
+- Something doesn't make sense, aggregating over columns that end up being irrelevant, e.g. ft_len, ft_start, makes the the score standard deviations artificially small.
+Probably because my std combination formula assumes independence, which is clearly incorrect - how to resolve?
+By taking into account dependence, explicitly .... or by construction calculating the std for every possible aggregation?
+But is this right? they are supposed to be independent actually

 ## Paths Forward
 ### Computations
+- Score correlations of adjacent (or dilated) nucleotides ...
 - Find smallest averaging window that obeys these symmetries
   - The symmetry even between A and T, as well as a  and t .... presumably masking is region based ... this implies some locality to the origin of the symmetry